 Glyphosate is a systemic herbicide and is translocated throughout plant leaves, stems and roots.
 The best control with glyphosate occurs when it is applied to poison ivy plants in the flower or fruit stage of growth.
-Applications at earlier stages of growth are not as effective; however, it may not always be practical to delay application 0075 until poison ivy is in the flower or fruit stage.
+Applications at earlier stages of growth are not as effective; however, it may not always be practical to de 0085 lay application until poison ivy is in the flower or fruit stage.
 Flowering generally occurs in the early summer months in Georgia.
 5FF4

 Glyphosate can cause severe injury to other, desirable plants if the spray droplet particles contact the foliage or immature, green bark.
 Glyphosate should not be applied on windy days.
 Coarse sprays with large spray droplets rather than fine mist applications should be used to minimize drift.